-- SIEM (Security Information & Event Management): manages, analyses and correlates the various sources of security and log information of an IT infrastructure.
-Also known as Security Event Management (SEM).
+- LDA (Log Data Analytics): manages, analyses and correlates the various sources of security and log information of an IT infrastructure.

-- NIDS (Network-based Intrusion Detection): high performance analysis of the network traffic is used for signature and behaviour-based detection of dangerous malware, anomalies and other network traffic risks.
+- NBA (Network Behaviour Analytics): high performance analysis of the network traffic is used for signature and behaviour-based detection of dangerous malware, anomalies and other network traffic risks.
 Analyses the network communication of IT systems and recognises when risky data transfers, infiltration or takeover attempts of IT systems take place.
 Detects if potentially vulnerable software components communicate with the internet and run the risk of falling victim to a “drive-by” infection.

 - Correlation Engine: correlates collected security-relevant information out of different systems and analyses them based on defined values, rules and directives or allowed and desired system behaviour.

 The automated IT security monitoring is complemented in a second step by the work of Risk & Security Intelligence specialists: